GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

 ``includes``
-  Files included in this module
+  Files included in this module.

 ``imports``
-  Modules imported by this module
+  Modules imported by this module.

 ``foreign``
-  Foreign libraries loaded by this module
+  Foreign libraries loaded by this module.